 Helllooo Wednesday!
 We’re returning to our regular programming this week with the tool to accompany the Preconception Visit post from a few weeks ago.
 We’re working through the prenatal care visits from preconception to postpartum and this week wraps up preconception care!

-As I was scrolling the instagram, I came across the March of Dimes CEO’s account and found this opinion editorial she wrote this week:
+As I was scrolling the instagram, I came across the March of Dimes CEO’s account and found this opinion editorial she wrote this week.
+The short version: congress must extend postpartum coverage.
+YES!

 There’s hardly something more timely for preconception care than longer coverage in the postpartum period so we can give proper interconception care to women and children!
 Extended postpartum care could offer so many benefits to women and to children.
 If you’re interested in more about this topic, the book The Fourth Trimester is a great place to start to see how postpartum care should look for women and what services and benefits could offer in a larger span of time.